Skip to main content

 The sequence Orchestration Model

-sequence is the policy hub of ForgeDNS.
+sequence is the policy hub of OxiDNS.
 Most non-trivial configs use it as the primary entry.

 Example: